execut/yii2-pages-alias/README.md

-# Yii2 module template based on yii2-crud-fields
-Template for yii2 module
+# Integration module for yii2-pages and yii2-alias